-This interim report is part of my Master's thesis project for the study "Applied Mathematics" at the Delft University of Technology (TU Delft).
+This report is my Master's thesis for the study "Applied Mathematics" at the Delft University of Technology (TU Delft).
 The project is conducted in collaboration with DLF Sustainable and aims at developing mathematical tools to aid in the design of pulse combustors and to gain insight into the physical processes that make them work (or not).
-An ultimate goal is the development of a mathematical model for an advanced industrial pulse combustor developed by DLF Sustainable (see Figure 1a).